Tooting & Mitcham United F.C.: History

 In the 2009–10 season they reached the first round of the FA Cup where they played in front of over 3,000 people against Stockport County although they were beaten 5–0.
 Despite an encouraging season the board announced that the club required a 40% cut in budget, these changes saw manager Billy Smith, his assistant George Wakeling and many of the players leave the club.
 Former Sheffield United player Mark Beard was appointed manager in May 2010, with former player Kevin Cooper as his assistant.
 After a good start to the 2011–12 season Beard was relieved of his position in December 2011 when results declined.
 Academy manager Danny Lee was appointed caretaker manager but declined the job permanently.
 As a result, Kenny Brown was appointed the new manager.
 However the results got worse and Tooting were relegated at the end of the 2011–12 season.

 Tooting & Mitcham had three managers in the 2012–13 season (Roberto Forzoni, Jamie Martin and Phil Simpson).
 The manager up until the end of the 2014–15 season was former player Craig Tanner who was in his second season at the helm with the Terrors before being sacked because of a lack of progress.
 Frank Wilson took his first senior role in football from 2015/16, an uncertain start saw a change in staff.
 Wilson introduced Paul Dale as 1st team coach in November 2015, a move that saw results improve, a climb away from relegation and the season rounded off with 2–0 victory in the London Senior Cup against Hendon.
 The following season saw them finish as Division One South Champions, finishing on 105 points, earning themselves a place in the Isthmian Premier Division.
+Having suffered immediate relegation in the 2017–18 season, they were relegated a further time to the ninth tier in the 2022–23 season.